Publications by year: 2022

 December 2022

-The aim of the Australian Infrastructure Statistics and Transport Yearbook is to provide a single, comprehensive annual source of infrastructure statistics for use by policymakers, industry leaders, transport analysts and the wider Australian community.
+The Australian Infrastructure Statistics and Transport Yearbook provides a single comprehensive annual source of infrastructure statistics.

 Research Report